pactumjs/pactum/docs/component-testing.md

 It accepts two arguments

-* handler name - a string to reference the interaction later
+* handler name - a string to refer the interaction later
 * callback function - it should return a mock interaction

 While using a mock handler, you can pass custom data into it to change the behavior of the interaction.
 Look at the below example where we use the same interaction in both scenarios.